tmtsoftware/csw/docs/src/main/create-component.md

 The sender of the command (and any component, really) can query the command statuses or subscribe to changes in command statuses using `CommandService`.

 The `CommandService` class provides helper methods for communicating with other components, and should be a component's primary means of sending commands to other components.
-This will be described in the next tutorial section, [Sending Commands](multiple-components.html/#sending-commands).
+This will be described in the next tutorial section, @ref:[Sending Commands](./multiple-components.md#sending-commands).

 When the `onSubmit` hook is called, it is the responsibility of component developers to update the status of the received command in the `CommandResponseManager` as it changes.
 The instance of commandResponseManager is provided in `ComponentHandlers` which should be injected in any worker actor or other actor/class created for the component.

-More details on methods available in `CommandResponseManager` can be referred [here](https://tmtsoftware.github.io/csw-prod/framework/managing-command-state.html).
+More details on methods available in `CommandResponseManager` can be referred @ref:[here](./framework.md#managing-command-state).

 ## Building and Running component in standalone mode